jcoletaylor/tasker/README.md

 ## Introduction

-Tasker is a Rails engine that makes it easier to build complex workflows by organizing them into discrete steps that can be executed, retried, and tracked.
-It's designed for processes that:
+Tasker is a **production-ready Rails engine** that makes it easier to build complex, resilient workflows by organizing them into discrete steps that can be executed, retried, and tracked with sophisticated orchestration capabilities.

+### 🚀 Core Capabilities
+- **Complex Workflow Patterns**: Linear, diamond, tree, and parallel merge workflows
+- **Intelligent Retry Logic**: Exponential backoff with configurable retry limits
+- **Dependency Management**: Sophisticated DAG-based step dependencies
+- **High-Performance Processing**: SQL-function based orchestration with 4x performance gains
+- **Production Resilience**: Automatic failure recovery and retry orchestration
+- **Complete Observability**: Event-driven architecture with comprehensive telemetry

+Perfect for processes that:
-- Involve multiple steps
+- Involve multiple interdependent steps
-- May need retries with exponential backoff
+- Require automatic retries with exponential backoff
-- Have dependencies between steps
+- Have complex dependencies between steps
-- Should be queued and processed asynchronously
+- Need to be queued and processed asynchronously
-- Need visibility into progress and errors
+- Require visibility into progress, errors, and retry behavior
+- Must handle transient failures gracefully

 ## Installation